Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Thankfully, the Wabbajack community was extremely helpful in getting 7D2D to work in their ecosystem.

-2. **"Why didn't you include _fill-in-the-blank-popular-mod_?" and "Why only include mods from Nexus?"**
+**2. "Why didn't you include _fill-in-the-blank-popular-mod_?" and "Why only include mods from Nexus?"**

 A. It's my list, I added what I like, feel free to add more, but do so with care so as not to break the ModList.